Some veterans will join women’s march to protest after Trump inauguration

 Now, following a contentious U.S. presidential election campaign, Goode-Burgoyne is afraid those hard-fought victories will be reversed under President-elect Donald Trump’s administration.
 The former first lieutenant said she plans to be in Washington on Saturday to join with other minority and rights groups in the largest protest linked to the inauguration – the Women’s March on Washington.

-“For many people, many women and men who have fought for a long time for things like gay rights in the military, women’s rights in the military, reproductive rights and others, they see the incoming administration as a direct threat … turning back those things,” said Goode-Burgoyne, who lives oversees where her husband, also an Army officer, is deployed.
+“For many people, many women and men who have fought for a long time for things like gay rights in the military, women’s rights in the military, reproductive rights and others, they see the incoming administration as a direct threat … turning back those things,” said Goode-Burgoyne, who lives overseas where her husband, also an Army officer, is deployed.
 “There is a powerful, visceral fear that they woke up in a country they don’t recognize.
 I don’t think we thought that about other presidents.”

 In keeping with tradition, military and veterans groups are participating in all aspects of Friday’s inauguration, from ceremonial roles to logistical ones — to an inaugural ball hosted by the largest veterans group in the country, the American Legion.